Sean-no-soup/svg-to-fwe/README.md

  - Sean-no-soup@gmail.com
  - [Discord](https://discord.gg/bHYWvVGRrF)
  ## Features
- - convert filled paths to terrain (duh)
+ - EXPORT-INATOR!! convert filled paths to terrain (duh)
- - convert curves to lines (fwe only uses lines)
+ - LINE-INATOR!!! convert curves to lines (fwe only uses lines)

 ## planned features/functions/to-do

- - implement svgpathtools
+ - implement svgpathtools in export to fwe
- - reduce all path elements to line segments
  - fix color
+ - implement transforms from svg

+Release!

  - fix and add option to set terrain flags
- - implement transforms from svg
- - scale new blocks
+ - normalize scale of new blocks
- - optimize/organize line-inator
  - preview
  - default option to limit node count on small radii
  - option to use color to set team of terrain blocks